 The $X$ gauge boson would contribute to the scattering process $e^+e^-\rightarrow f^+f^-$ and thus should lead to the deviations from the SM prediction in this scattering process.
-Contact interactions between electron and fermions (charged leptons or quarks) can be parametrised by the following effective Lagrangian
+Contact interactions between electrons and fermions (charged leptons or quarks) can be parametrized by the following effective Lagrangian